menu

 Demographics

-The percentage of adults in Springview who are college-educated is close to the national average for all communities of 21.84%: 18.90% of the adults in Springview have a bachelor's degree or advanced degree.
+In terms of college education, Springview is nearly on par with the US average for all cities of 21.84%: 18.90% of adults 25 and older in Springview have a bachelor's degree or advanced degree.

 The per capita income in Springview in 2022 was $26,771, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,084 for a family of four.
 However, Springview contains both very wealthy and poor people as well.